PaulBowden673/Projects-MP-MP1/README.md

 **USER STORIES**

-• As a new fan of the band, I want to learn about the band .
+• As a new fan of the band, I want to learn about the band and see how they sound.

 •  As a music promoter, I want contact them, to ask if they could perform at my event.